 Bob Ives has been a faculty member at a research university in the US since 2002.
 His recent work investigates academic integrity in higher education, as well as the relationship between Roma and educational systems in Eastern Europe.
-He has also published research related to educational assessment and measurement, and teaching methods in mathematics for students who struggle.
+He has also published research related to educational assessment and measurement and teaching methods in mathematics for students who struggle.
 Ives prefers to communicate in English.

 Senior Lecturer, University College Cork (Ireland)

 James Kapaló’s main research interests are minority religions in Eastern and Central Europe in the twentieth century, folk and material religion, and religions in the secret police archives in post-communist states.
-He is author of Text, Context and Performance: Gagauz Folk Religion in Discourse and Practice (2008) and a forthcoming monograph Inochentism and Russian Orthodoxy (2017).
-Methodologically James Kapaló works at the interface between history, anthropology and folklore, exploring vernacular knowledge, folk practices and local memory as a counterpoint to national narratives that tend to wash over religious, folk and local cultural meanings.
+He is the author of Text, Context, and Performance: Gagauz Folk Religion in Discourse and Practice (2008) and a forthcoming monograph Inochentism and Russian Orthodoxy (2017).
+Methodologically James Kapaló works at the interface between history, anthropology, and folklore, exploring vernacular knowledge, folk practices and local memory as a counterpoint to national narratives that tend to wash over religious, folk and local cultural meanings.
 He is Principal Investigator of the ERC-funded project ‘Creative Agency and Religious Minorities: Hidden Galleries in the Secret Police Archives in Central and Eastern Europe’ and co-Director of the Marginalised and Endangered Worldviews Study Centre (MEWSC).
 Kapaló prefers to communicate in English and is particularly interested in working with someone who wishes to work on some aspect of religions and/or minorities.

 Associate Professor of History, University of Pittsburgh (USA)

-Irina Livezeanu’s research interests extend geographically to Romania, Moldova and East Central Europe more generally, particularly in the twentieth century; and thematically to nationalism, Jews, intellectuals, the avant-garde, and gender.
+Irina Livezeanu’s research interests extend geographically to Romania, Moldova and East Central Europe more generally, particularly in the twentieth century; and thematically with nationalism, Jews, intellectuals, the avant-garde, and gender.
 Livezeanu has written Cultural Politics in Greater Romania: Regionalism, Nation Building, and Ethnic Struggle, 1918-1930 (1995), and she has edited The Routledge History of East Central Europe since 1700 (2017); and Women & Gender in Central and Eastern Europe, Russia and Eurasia: A Comprehensive Bibliography.
 Vol. I Southeastern and East Central Europe (2007).
 She is the most recent past president of the Society for Romanian Studies and co-editor of the Romanian Studies book series at Polirom.

 Sociology, Social Work, and History

-Petru Negură holds a Ph.D. in Sociology from the École des Hautes Etudes en Sciences Sociales (Paris) and has been research fellow at the University of California, Berkeley (CASE Program, Carnegie Foundation’s scholarship, and Fulbright visiting scholar).
+Petru Negură holds a Ph.D. in Sociology from the École des Hautes Etudes en Sciences Sociales (Paris) and has been a research fellow at the University of California, Berkeley (CASE Program, Carnegie Foundation’s scholarship, and Fulbright visiting scholar).
 He is the author of Ni héros, ni traîtres.
 Les écrivains moldaves face au pouvoir soviétique sous Staline (2009).
 His current research deals with intellectuals and public education in Eastern Europe and the former Soviet Union, and with social welfare services in the USSR and post-Soviet Moldova.

 History and Geography